 - Hydrangea is not a heavy feeder, so cut back on fertilizing using balanced plant food diluted to half the strength.

 - Most hydrangea species grow best in partial shade, such as under the tree

 2. Yellow and Dried Foliage

 Yellowing leaves that feel dry with a wilted appearance may indicate too much sunlight.

-Yellowed leaves on one side while the other side has a natural green color suggest that the plant is getting too much sun.
+Yellowed leaves on one side while the other side has a natural green color, suggesting that the plant is getting too much sun.

-Placing the plant in a well-lit location that receives more than six hours of sunlight can scorch their leaves.
+Placing the plant in a well-lit location that receives more than six hours of sunlight can scorch its leaves.